sixhobbits/coding-with-replit/manuscript/18-quicksort-tutorial-python-implementation-with-line-by-line-explanation.md

 ## Overview and requirements
  We're going to assume that you already know at least something about [sorting algorithms](https://en.wikipedia.org/wiki/Sorting_algorithm), and have been introduced to the idea of Quicksort.
 By the end of this tutorial, you should have a better understanding of how it works.

-We're also going to assume that you've covered some more fundamental computer science concepts, especially [recursion](https://en.wikipedia.org/wiki/Recursion#In_computer_science), which Quicksort relies on.
+We're also going to assume that you've covered some more fundamental computer science concepts, especially [recursion](https://en.wikipedia.org/wiki/Recursion#In_computer_science), on which Quicksort relies.

 To recap, Quicksort is one of the most efficient and most commonly used algorithms to sort a list of numbers.
 Unlike its competitor, Mergesort, Quicksort can sort a list in place, without the need to create a copy of the list, and therefore saving on memory requirements.